Tanmay-312/Tanmay-312/README.md

 - 📝 I regularly add JAVA code of daily questions of LeetCode and GeeksForGeeks on [Problem-Of-The-Day](https://github.com/Tanmay-312/Problem-Of-The-Day)

-- 💬 Ask me about **Cloud, DevOps, Databases, Java backend, Python and Machine learning basics**
+- 💬 Ask me about **Go backend, Java backend, Databases, DevOps, Python and Machine learning basics**

 - 📫 To reach me for anything, mail me at **jain2002tj@gmail.com** or connect with me via social media (links below)